Kourabiedes: The Perfect Greek Christmas Cookies!

-We agree that they seem easy and plain, yet selected flavors of your choice, including orange juice, or even a few drops of rose water make a huge difference and along with some of the other ingredients included in the kourabiedes recipe, they make the most delicious Christmas treat.
+We agree that they seem easy and plain, yet selected flavors of your choice, including orange juice or even a few drops of rose water, make a huge difference, and along with some of the other ingredients included in the kourabiedes recipe, they make the most delicious Christmas treat.

-The Origins of Kourabiedes Christmas Cookies
+Origins of Kourabiedes Christmas Cookies

-It all started many, many years ago, when immigrants from Asia brought with them a delicacy very similar to what we now know as kourabiedes in Greece.
+It all started many, many years ago when immigrants from Asia brought with them a delicacy very similar to what we now know as kourabiedes in Greece.

-We Can Eat Them All Year Round!
+Let’s Eat Kourabiedes All Year Round!

-Friable, and rich in flavor, it is no wonder that in many Greek regions, kourabiedes are actually prepared (and even bought) on many happy occasions, including Easter holidays, a wedding, or a christening celebration.
+Friable and rich in flavor, it is no wonder that in many Greek regions, kourabiedes are actually prepared (and even bought) on many happy occasions, including Easter holidays, a wedding, or a christening celebration.

 Therefore, it doesn’t come as a surprise to discover that the word originally comes from Turkey.
-Kourabiedes (kourabie in singular) were originally known as kurabiye, a Turkish word made from two different words kuru, meaning dry, and biye, which stands for biscuit.
+Kourabiedes (kourabie in singular) were originally known as kurabiye, a Turkish word made from two different words: kuru, meaning dry, and biye, which stands for biscuit.

 In fact, being dry and crumbing are two of the most remarkable characteristics of this biscuit.
 Want to learn more?
 Check this article about the origin of kourabiedes.